mpisanko/search/README.md

 ## Design
 In order to make sure search time does not linearly increase with number of documents - a naaive version of inverse index will be used (not taking into account document frequency, just occurences).
-There will also be separate indices for relating the entities between each other and searching by ids (internal / external) and boolean/enum type fields.
+There will be separate indices per entity, which also relate the entities between each other.
 Indices will be built ahead of time and stored in files in order to avoid long startups - as being a command line app - each invocation only allows a single query.
 Given above assumptions I will create following high level modules:
- - ingestion and index building
+ - index building
  - runtime search (given indices and query - find results)
  - command line application which can:
     - read query, invoke search and present results